HelpMe-Pls/Life-Engineering/Frontend/JS/Everyday methods & utils.md

 >> Use lo_cloneDeep to be sure about updating state
 ```
+> Use the built-in [structuredClone()](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) if you want to deeply clone an object

 - Destructuring and alias:
 ```js
 function bar() {
 	return {